Scunnies/pands-project/README.md

 2. Click the green `Code` button
 3. You now have the option to either clone the repository, open with [Github Desktop](https://desktop.github.com/) or download the zip file

 The script is written in Python and Python 3 is required to run it.
 It can be downloaded from [https://www.python.org/downloads/](https://www.python.org/downloads/).
-Anaconda and a Command Line program may also be required and these can be downloaded from [https://www.anaconda.com/](https://www.anaconda.com/) and [https://cmder.net/](https://cmder.net/).
+Anaconda and a Command Line program may also be required and these can be downloaded from [https://www.anaconda.com/](https://www.anaconda.com/) and [https://cmder.net/](https://cmder.net/) respectively.

 To run the script enter `python analysis.py` on the command line.
 Some of the output from the code, such as tables and plots are saved in the images folder and also included as graphics in this README file.